Skip to Content

 The Grand Teton Music Festival is thrilled to release our latest album on Reference Recordings: Mahler: Symphony No. 5, available digitally worldwide now.
 Featuring Sir Donald Runnicles leading the Grand Teton Music Festival Orchestra in Walk Festival Hall in Teton Village, Wyoming, this release marks the Festival Orchestra’s second album for the label, following its acclaimed Beethoven Piano Concertos with Garrick Ohlsson.
 Hybrid SACDs with 5.1 surround & stereo available in early May!

-listen now“Over the many years where it has been my privilege to be Music Director, the Grand Teton Music Festival has quietly yet assuredly established itself as one of the great American orchestras, nestled in the rarified beauty of the Teton Mountains.
+“Over the many years where it has been my privilege to be Music Director, the Grand Teton Music Festival has quietly yet assuredly established itself as one of the great American orchestras, nestled in the rarified beauty of the Teton Mountains.
 As we aspire to share the musical brilliance and versatility with the international world, may the release of the epic Fifth Symphony of Gustav Mahler burst upon the scene with the same joy and excitement that we experienced in performing this masterful work.” – Sir Donald Runnicles

 Widely regarded as one of today’s pre-eminent interpreters of Mahler, Sir Donald Runnicles brings decades of experience, deep structural insight, and emotional clarity to this towering symphony.
 From the stark severity of the opening Trauermarsch to the radiant confidence of the final Rondo-Finale, the performance traces Mahler’s epic journey from darkness into light with unflinching intensity and luminous orchestral color.